-To perform clutch control, press down on the accelerator and clutch pedals at the same time and find the 'biting point'.
+To perform clutch control, press down the accelerator and clutch pedals together and find the 'biting point.'

-The clutch enables the engine to be disconnected from the transmission in order to engage or disengage the gears.
+The clutch enables the engine to be disconnected from the transmission to engage or disengage the gears.
 It consists of two friction plates.
-When the clutch pedal is pressed down the two friction plates move apart.
-This disconnects the engine from the wheels meaning none of the engines power can be transmitted to the wheels.
+When the clutch pedal is pressed down, the two friction plates move apart, which disconnects the engine from the wheels meaning none of the engine's power can be transmitted to the wheels.

-When you release the clutch the two friction (clutch) plates move together and power starts to be transmitted to the wheels.
-This is known and the 'biting point'.
+As you release the clutch, the two friction plates move together, and power starts to be transmitted to the wheels.
+This is known as the 'biting point.'

-The more you release the clutch pedal the more the plates touch and the more power can be transmitted from engine to wheels.
-Once the clutch pedal is fully released the clutch plates lock together and all the power from the engine can be sent to the wheels.
+The more the clutch pedal is released, the more the plates touch and the more power can be transmitted from the engine to the wheels.
+When the clutch pedal is fully released, the clutch plates lock together, meaning all the power from the engine can be sent to the wheels.

-When you hold the clutch pedal so the clutch is only half engaged it is called clutch control.
-This can be helpful when needing to drive very slowly such as when carrying out manoeuvres.
+Clutch control is when you only half engage the clutch - so the clutch plates aren't fully together.
+This can be helpful when needing to drive very slowly or when carrying out manoeuvres.

 This is holding the clutch pedal partially down so that the clutch is not fully engaged.
 This lets the engine rotate faster than it would if fully engaged.
 When manoeuvring at slow speeds it is often necessary to 'slip the clutch'.
 This technique is also useful when driving through shallow flood water, as it allows you to rev the engine higher at low speeds, forcing more exhaust fumes through the exhaust pipe which helps prevent water from travelling up the exhaust and into the car's engine and causing expensive damage.